 Working Technology and Tech Skills

-If you are enrolling in an online or hybrid course, you should have basic technology skills and regular access to a computer with the required software for your class, and an active internet connection.
+If you are enrolling in an online or hybrid course, you should have basic technology skills, regular access to a computer with the required software for your class, and an active internet connection.

 Technology skills you should have include the ability to send and receive emails with attachments, follow hyperlinks to a web page, bookmark web pages and create and save documents in a word processor.
 Specific classes may have additional required technology skills.